numberblackH/numberblackH.github.io/newstopic/_posts/2021-01-04-San Diego Padres acquire ace Yu Darvish from Chicago Cubs.md

 ---

-[The Padres are deep in trade talks to acquire Yu Darvish from Cubs](https://theathletic.com/2289017/2020/12/28/the-padres-are-deep-in-trade-talks-to-acquire-yu-darvish-from-cubs/) &mdash; Dennis Lin, Sahadev Sharma and P. Mooney(Dennis Lin, Sahadev Sharma and P. Mooney are Senior Writer for The Athletic)가 쓴 칼럼의 부분입니다.
+[The Padres are deep in trade talks to acquire Yu Darvish from Cubs](https://theathletic.com/2289017/2020/12/28/the-padres-are-deep-in-trade-talks-to-acquire-yu-darvish-from-cubs/) &mdash; <The Athletic, Dennis Lin and Sahadev Sharma and P. Mooney>
 {:.faded}

 Darvish has been a target for the Padres since early in the offseason, and San Diego officials have a significant history with the pitcher.
 While with the Rangers, A.J.
 Preller was key in scouting, recruiting and signing Darvish out of Japan.
 As Padres general manager, Preller formerly employed Seiichiro Nakagaki, Darvish’s old personal trainer, as director of applied sports science.
 Additionally, Padres manager Jayce Tingler worked for the Rangers during Darvish’s stint with Texas.